Learn how to organize your digital pictures. The bridge between digital camera and computer.

 My batteries are dead!
 Not again!
 I have owned two digital cameras over several years and I can definitely say that I have said these phrases at least a few times.
-Slowly I have learned that there are some simple things I can do in order to dramatically improve the lives of my batteries.
-Getting better life out of you batteries has to do both with the batteries themselves and with how you use the camera.
+Find out how a few simple things can dramatically improve the life of your batteries.

 My new camera uses 2 AA batteries.
 I only use alkaline batteries in emergencies.
 Most of the time I am using GE/Sanyo 2700 mAh NiMH rechargeable batteries…they last much much much longer than alkalines.
 However, not all rechargeable batteries are created equal.
 There are some brands that are much better than the rest and you need to do some research before buying.
 For example GE/Sanyo makes the best rechargeable batteries available on the market.